-Pennsylvania manages its state government employees’ pensions through two different systems: Pennsylvania State Employees’ Retirement System (SERS) and Public School Employees’ Retirement System (PSERS).
+Pennsylvania manages its state government employees’ pensions through two different systems: Pennsylvania State Employees Retirement System (SERS) and Public School Employees Retirement System (PSERS).
 SERS manages the public pension system for most state employees while PSERS serves state employees in the field of education.
-If you want extra guidance navigate the Pennsylvania retirement system, use SmartAsset’s free financial advisor match tool to get paired up with an expert in your area.
+If you want extra guidance navigating the Pennsylvania retirement system, or your retirement plan as a whole, consider working with a financial advisor.

 Types of Retirement Systems in Pennsylvania